brendon-reidefine/hello-world/README.md

 # hello-world
 My test repository

-THis is some funky-ass shit
+This is some funky-ass shit